colbec/juliacon2021poster/Q&A.md

 **Why don't you have a pure Julia version of these utilties?**

 Right now the results come back quite fast, so there is no incentive to convert to pure Julia versions.
 I would have to spend time becoming familiar with the low level access to information; time is valuable and has to take its turn in the priorities of life.

+**There are lots of temperature monitoring packages available specifically for CPUs.
+You could just run one of those separately from the machine learning pipeline that would then run faster.**

+Right, but then I would not have access to control of the machine learning to slow down the processing or introduce a wait state and let the machine cool down.

+**Hot CPUs are usually a result of accumulated dirt in boxes and fans and impeded air flow.**

+Right, continuous monitoring of internal temperatures gives an incentive to make sure that boxen are clean.
+It is reported that re-seating processors with fresh thermal paste can also help.